marcoman/ge-solutions-onboarding-maven/README.md

 ## Branches

-* [main](https://github.com/gradle/gradle-enterprise-solutions-maven-onboarding) - ([changes](https://github.com/gradle/gradle-enterprise-solutions-maven-onboarding/compare/364efe5bcb1151c8efbcfa09e7f0f31c21ff0f0b...main)), which is set up with all the problems:
+* [main](https://github.com/gradle/gradle-enterprise-solutions-maven-onboarding) - ([changes](https://github.com/gradle/gradle-enterprise-solutions-maven-onboarding/compare/364efe5bcb1151c8efbcfa09e7f0f31c21ff0f0b...main)), which is set up with all the problems
+* [onboarding-setup-fixes](https://github.com/gradle/gradle-enterprise-solutions-maven-onboarding/tree/onboarding-setup-fixes) - ([changes](https://github.com/gradle/gradle-enterprise-solutions-maven-onboarding/compare/onboarding-setup-fixes)), which fixes all the problems.
+* [onboarding-ge-solutions](https://github.com/gradle/gradle-enterprise-solutions-maven-onboarding/tree/onboarding-ge-solutions) - ([changes](https://github.com/gradle/gradle-enterprise-solutions-maven-onboarding/compare/onboarding-ge-solutions)), follows the `main` branch but has a basic GE setup for the [Solutions GE instance](https://ge.solutions-team.gradle.com/scans)

+## Issues to Resolve

+When resolving the following issues, ensure the GE extension configuration is applied only to the modules where it is required.

 * Caching not enabled for goals that should be cacheable
 * System property set for test goal causing caching to be disabled
 * Volatile goal inputs
 * Absolute paths as goal inputs
 * Undeclared input to test goal
-* [onboarding-setup-fixes](https://github.com/gradle/gradle-enterprise-solutions-maven-onboarding/tree/onboarding-setup-fixes) - ([changes](https://github.com/gradle/gradle-enterprise-solutions-maven-onboarding/compare/onboarding-setup-fixes)), which fixes all of the above problems.
-* [onboarding-ge-solutions](https://github.com/gradle/gradle-enterprise-solutions-maven-onboarding/tree/onboarding-ge-solutions) - ([changes](https://github.com/gradle/gradle-enterprise-solutions-maven-onboarding/compare/onboarding-ge-solutions)), follows the `main` branch but has a basic GE setup for the [Solutions GE instance](https://ge.solutions-team.gradle.com/scans)
+* GE configuration in a submodule that requires setting an appropriate pom.xml merge strategy

 ## Contributing